-A03 Appreciate the importance and influence of the social, political, ethical, technological, environmental, legal and global contexts within which businesses operate.
+A03 Appreciate the importance and influence of the social, political, ethical, technological, environmental, legal and global contexts in which businesses operate.

-A04 Explore and understand the role and influence of the law (both UK and international) in the functioning of business organisations.
+A04 Explore and evaluate the role and influence of the law (both UK and International) in the functioning of business organisations.